European History - From Prehistory To 19TH Century

 period.
 They conquered almost whole of Russia, Poland, Hungary, Ukraine,

-Moldavia etc. Their rule in Central Asia, Eastern and Central Europe is known
+Moldavia, etc. Their rule in Central Asia, Eastern and Central Europe is known

-as Golden Horde, which lasted from around 1240 to 1502 AD.
+as the Golden Horde, which lasted from around 1240 to 1502 AD.

 The Late Middle Ages roughly span